The golden plan of skating blind pays off for Tessa Virtue and Scott Moir

 A few seconds later – an eternity from where they were sitting – the announcer declared a new world record for the Canadians, and a combined score of 206.07, giving them the gold.

 "We thought that was a good enough skate to win us an Olympic title," Moir said.
-"But you never know in this sport."
+"But you never know in this sport," he added, hinting at the Canadian camp's confusion over some of the marks.

 But the blind skate was a risky strategy.
 Four years ago in Sochi, the same tactic backfired on Patrick Chan.
 Heading into the men's long program, the race for gold was down to him and Japan's Yuzuru Hanyu.